Cantilux/faerun-date/README.md

 Convert real-world dates into the **Forgotten Realms** (Faerûn) calendar format.
 Inspired by Dungeons & Dragons and the Harptos calendar.

-faerun-date is a JavaScript library that transforms standard dates into the calendar system of Faerûn, the world of the Forgotten Realms (Dungeons & Dragons).
-It includes accurate mapping of months, 10-day weeks, seasonal cycles, and unique Faerûnian holidays like Greengrass and Midsummer.
+`faerun-date` is a JavaScript library that transforms standard dates into the calendar system of Faerûn.
+It includes months, 10-day weeks (tendays), seasonal cycles, and Faerûnian holidays like Greengrass and Midsummer.

-> Perfect for RPG tools, worldbuilding projects, and immersive D&D experiences.
+> ⚠️ Note: This is a **simplified model** of the Harptos calendar.
+All months are fixed at 30 days, holidays are added to the count, and leap years are every 4 years (Shieldmeet).
+Day names are placeholders, not canonical.

 ---